webreinvent/vaah-docs/docs/vaahcms-2/backend/failed-jobs.md

 ## Introduction

-Sometimes our que job will failFor that reason we have a failed-jobs feature, where user can know the details about jobs which is broken in queue.
+Sometimes our que job will fail For that reason we have a failed-jobs feature, where user can know the details about jobs which is broken in queue.

 Visit following url you will see the Jobs section: